 The Most Common Risks of High Blood Pressure (Hypertension)

 High blood pressure, also known as hypertension, is a severe health condition that can lead to various complications if left unmanaged.
-Over time, the constant force of blood flowing through your arteries can weaken and damage vital organs.
+Over time, the constant force of blood flowing through your arteries can cause weakening and damage to vital organs.

 Here are some of the most common risks associated with uncontrolled high blood pressure: